Pure glueball states in a Light-Front holographic approach: Scalar glueball and scalar meson spectrum in a bottom-up approach

 The metric of this space can be written as

 where $\eta_{\mu \nu}$ is the Minkowski metric and the size of the slice in the holographic coordinate $0< z < z_{max}$ is related to the scale of QCD, $ z_{max} =\frac{1}{\Lambda_{QCD}}$.
 This is the so called hard wall approximation.
-Later on, in order to reproduce the Regge trajectories, the so called soft wall approximation was introduced \cite{Karch:2006pv,Capossoli:2015ywa}.
-Within the bottom-up strategy and in both, hard wall and the soft wall approaches, glueballs arising from the correspondence of fields in $AdS_5$ have been studied in refs. \cite{BoschiFilho:2002vd,Colangelo:2007pt}.
-In our recent work we have described the scalar glueball spectrum as a graviton in $AdS_5$ with a modified soft wall metric.
-In Fig. \ref{GlueballFit} we reproduce the results of refs. \cite{Rinaldi:2017wdn,BoschiFilho:2002vd,Colangelo:2007pt} for the glueball spectrum.
+Later on, in order to reproduce the Regge trajectories, the so called soft wall approximation was introduced ~\cite{Karch:2006pv,Capossoli:2015ywa}.
+Within the bottom-up strategy and in the soft wall approach, glueballs arising from the correspondence of fields in $AdS_5$ have been studied in ref. ~\cite{Colangelo:2007pt}.
+In our recent work we have described the scalar glueball spectrum as that of a graviton in $AdS_5$ with a modified soft wall metric~\cite{Rinaldi:2017wdn}.
+In Fig.~\ref{GlueballFit} we reproduce the results of these references for the glueball spectrum.

+In order to clarify the discussion of the present investigation let us recall the formalism to describe glueballs and mesons in AdS/QCD soft wall models.